facebook/bpfilter/doc/usage/daemon.rst

 - ``--no-cli``: disable ``bfcli`` support.
 - ``--no-nftables``: disable ``nftables`` support.
 - ``--no-iptables``: disable ``iptables`` support.
 - ``--with-bpf-token``: if set, the daemon will associate a BPF token to every ``bpf()`` system call.
 This is required when the daemon runs in user namespaces.
-The daemon will create the token from the bpffs mounted at ``/sys/fs/bpf``.
+The daemon will create the token from the bpffs mounted at ``--bpffs-path``.
 The user is responsible for configuring the file system, so a token can be created.
 Only supported for kernel v6.9+, if the current kernel doesn't support BPF token, the daemon will stop with a non-zero exit code.
+- ``--bpffs-path``: use a custom BPF filesystem directory.
+By default, bpfilter will pin the BPF objects in a ``bpfilter`` directory in ``/sys/fs/bpf``, this option will move the ``bpfilter`` folder into a different directory.
+The path provided must be a directory on a BPF filesystem.
 - ``-v=VERBOSE_FLAG``, ``--verbose=VERBOSE_FLAG``: enable verbose logs for ``VERBOSE_FLAG``.
 Currently, 3 verbose flags are supported:

   - ``debug``: enable all the debug logs in the application.